Radargoger/Jira-incident-management/Readme.md

 ## How It Works

 - **Automated Polling:** Checks for new alarms every **5 minutes** via Forge scheduled trigger.
+- **Reverse Pagination:** API returns newest alarms on page 1, oldest on last page.
+The poller fetches from the last page backwards to process alarms in chronological order (oldest → newest).
+- **Cursor-Based Resume:** Forge has a 25s execution limit.
+Each trigger processes pages within a **20s time budget**, saves a cursor, and resumes from where it left off on the next trigger.
-- **Bi-Directional Sync:** SOCRadar status changes update Jira issues; Jira status changes update SOCRadar alarms.
+- **Directional Sync:** Jira status changes update SOCRadar alarms.
 - **Safe Formatting:** Alarm data is formatted into ADF tables.
-Fields over 4,500 chars are truncated with a link to view full details on SOCRadar.
+Text fields over 4,500 chars are truncated with a link to view full details on SOCRadar.
 - **Issue Panel:** Each SOCRadar-linked issue shows live alarm details directly in Jira.

 ---